dgnerlab/unbreakable-user-permalink/README.md

 Either install the snippet or copy the contents to functions.php in your theme folder, and then make the plugin cache the '?login=yes' query string.
 Just type in 'login'.
 The login user's Permalink should be displayed in the following format: https://thisistheway/something/?login=Yes

 If the Permalink format is 'https://thisistheway/something?login=yes', the page is accessed normally, but redirects happen along the way.
-So the snippet needs to be slightly modified.
+So the snippet needs to be slightly modified. (line 27)

 ```
 return add_query_arg( 'login', 'yes', $permalink );